 What happens next?

-Once the Faculty has considered the applications received (which is expected to happen in early January 2021) and forwarded its recommendations to the Humanities Division, the successful applicants will be supported by our Research Facilitator in the completion of the full application to the Leverhulme Trust.
+Once the Faculty has considered the applications received (which is expected to happen by mid-January 2022) and forwarded its recommendations to the Humanities Division, the successful applicants will be supported by our Research Facilitator in the completion of the full application to the Leverhulme Trust.
 All applicants to the Faculty will be notified of whether their application has been successful or not, but detailed feedback will not be given.